Nemin32/Nemin32.github.io/_drafts/aorant.md

 ## Conclusion

+I hope you found this writing insightful, I had a blast writing it and I hope it'll start a bit of discussing just like my [previous review](/munchrant).
 Is Abe's Oddysee a perfect game?
 No, obviously not.
 It has several shortcomings, some even quite severe and still, to date I think it is the most distilled version of the Oddworld-experience that none of the later games could capture quite as well.

+{% include caption.html url="/imgs/swchart.webp" description="<a href='/swgiveaway'>Stranger's Wrath giveaway statistics</a>" %}

+{% include caption.html url="/imgs/survey/disliked_game.jpg" description="<a href='/survey'>Fandom survey</a>" %}

+To this date AO is consistently one of the favorites of the fandom, depending on who you ask it is the best or the second best game of the series.
+Too bad OWI doesn't capitalize on this and release a proper remaster of the game, but I guess that's a story for another time.

 <!--  LocalWords: RuptureFarms Mudokon Molluck Mudokons Slig Oddysee Exoddus Paramonia Paramonian
  gameplay Glukkon Sligs Gameplay Oddworld